OsmarCLFilho/AMADA/sphinx/index.rst

    :rtype: None

-.. function:: allview()
+.. function:: allpopularity()

-   Prints the most and the less listened track in all the albums
+   Prints the most and the least popular track in all the albums

    :rtype: None